vtphan/plot-tutorial/scripts/README.md

 - data_file : comma-separated or tab-separated file, with a header and column names.
 The data must be in long-form.
 - x : the name of column in data_file representing the x-variable.
 - y : the name of column in data_file representing the y-variable.
-- g : Optional.
-The name of column in data_file spreaded into different groups (plots).
+- z : Optional.
+The name of column in data_file, whose values partition (x,y) into different plots.

 Examples:
 ```